Edmond J. Safra Undergraduate Fellowships in Ethics

 Undergraduate Fellows receive a one-time book fund of $500, and may apply for summer funding through the Lester Kissel Grants in Practical Ethics.
 These grants support research and writing that make contributions to the understanding of practical ethics, and normally will be awarded in the summer prior to the student's senior year.

 1. Complete and submit the application webform.

-- 1 page statement describing your interest in the fellowship program.
+(a) One page statement describing your interest in ethics and purpose in applying for the fellowship program;

-- Unofficial transcript (accepted applicants will be asked to furnish an official transcript).
+(b) Unofficial transcript (fellowship recipients will be required to furnish an official transcript).

 Ethics Course Catalog